 Our research shows that patients who feel informed at the point of treatment or shortly thereafter, achieve a faster and more complete recovery from this life threatening condition.

-To receive the literature produced by the Ectopic Pregnancy Trust to supply to your hospital patients, please email email@example.com or telephone 020 3585 1420 to arrange delivery.
+If you are based in the UK and would like to receive the literature produced by the Ectopic Pregnancy Trust to supply to your hospital patients, please email email@example.com or telephone 020 7096 1838 to arrange delivery.